bekk/bekk-christmas/post/kotlin/wip-some-fancy-title-with-the-word-reified-in-it.md

 The _inline_ modifier keyword tells the Kotlin compiler that we want to perform [inline expansion](https://en.wikipedia.org/wiki/Inline_expansion) of the function at the callsite.
 We will not go into the details of inlining (\*), but it has some interesting implications which Kotlin can take advantage of to get around type erasure.
 Essentially what happens is that the content of the declared function body is duplicated and included wherever we're invoking the function.

 Since we have information about the generic type parameter at time of invokation, maybe there is some way to carry over this information to runtime?
 This is what the _reified_ modifier keyword instructs the compiler to do.
-Let's invoke our updated function and take another look at the decompiled byte code (again, some annotations and other generated artifacts have been removed for terseness):
+Let's invoke our updated function and take another look at the decompiled byte code:

 ```kotlin
     // Function declaration